Listen to the intro podcast about Defending the Constitution!

 The First Amendment protects fundamental freedoms essential to democracy, freedom of speech being the most well-recognized.
 Civil Society Field Hearings illuminate two more of these rights specifically:

 2. Right to Assemble: Freedom includes gathering peacefully in a public, deliberative process.
-From town squares to national marches to Civil Society Field Hearings, the right to assemble drives change in America.
+From town squares to protest marches to Civil Society Field Hearings, the right to assemble drives change in America.
 When we gather peacefully, we demonstrate that the people remain the trustworthy source of our democracy’s power.

 Making an Impact